-In outlining how P&G had set itself a 12 month timetable to create common standards on issues such as ad fraud and viewability, his comments brought into sharp relief how certain quarters of the digital marketing ecosystem have sleepwalked into lazy complacency.
+In outlining how P&G had set itself a 12-month timetable to create common standards on issues such as ad fraud and viewability, his comments brought into sharp relief how certain quarters of the digital marketing ecosystem have sleepwalked into lazy complacency.
+Given the subsequent industry outrages and controversies which followed, the speech more than justified its reproachful tone.